shubham-sri/Shap/README.md

 	home by Green/Red color in the online panel.

 ## Usage for any common person
-	* saves the electricity and so the money.
+	* Saves the electricity and so the money.
-	* automating the things around
+	* Automating the things around
-	* provides security to the home.
+	* Arovides security to the home.
-	* gives accessability to the User from anywhere in the world
+	* Gives accessability to the User from anywhere in the world
-	* can be controlled from any device.
+	* Can be controlled from any device.
-	* measures the power consumption reading also
+	* Measures the power consumption reading also

 ## Why India needs it
 India is a developing country and shortage of electricity is still a major problem of our country.